dbcook/openrocket-database/README.md

      Therefore, there is no good way to model an Estes BTC-55Z or similar part.
 * Parachutes:
    * Cannot set drag coefficient for parachutes, though UI has this
-   * Cannot set a packing volume or packed length/diameter for parachutes
 * Streamers:
    * Cannot set drag coefficient or Cd automatic mode, though UI has them
    * You can set thickness in .orc streamer components but it does not appear in the UI